ableasdale/confluent-dockerfiles/cluster-linking-mTLS/README.md

-# Confluent Platform Cluster Linking
+# Confluent Platform Cluster Linking (with mTLS)

-A project to demonstrate Cluster Linking Between two clusters running Confluent Platform (7.3.1).
+A project to demonstrate Cluster Linking (over mTLS) between two clusters running Confluent Platform (7.3.1).

 The project will set up two single-broker Kafka "Clusters", each with a separate Zookeeper instance.

+## Creating the certificates and stores

+`cd` to `security1` and run `create-certs.sh`; this will create the root certificate and all the stores for both the server and the clients.
+`cd` to `security2` and run `create-certs.sh`; this will copy over the previously created root certificate and create all the stores for both the server and the clients.

 ## Starting the Clusters